Tatsu: Reception

-Joel Bullock from The Coaster Critic gave Tatsu a nine out of ten for its close-to-the-ground approaches and intense pretzel loop at the bottom of the element.
-Justice from Park Thoughts also gave the roller coaster a nine out of ten saying that, "The lift hill is one of the most suspenseful I have ever experienced."
-Justice also praises the ride's intense g-forces experienced throughout the layout of Tatsu.
+Joel Bullock from The Coaster Critic rated Tatsu a nine out of ten for its close-to-the-ground approaches and intense pretzel loop at the bottom of the element.
+Justice from Park Thoughts also rated the roller coaster a nine out of ten, stating, "The lift hill is one of the most suspenseful I have ever experienced."
+Both praised the ride's g-forces.
 In 2006, Discovery Channel's Mega Builders aired an episode which followed the construction of Tatsu.
 The episode showed how the coaster was assembled and the problems construction crews had to overcome.

 In Tatsu's opening year, it was named the 40th best steel roller coaster in the world in Amusement Today's Golden Ticket Awards; tied with Talon at Dorney Park.
 It peaked at 28th place in 2012.